Beatriz Ferreyra: the perpetual attempt by solid and fluid to interpenetrate

 Published by Cherry Adam

 Moody experimentalist.
-Hypersensitive & Noir moments Poetry, Essays & Sound Experimentation Freelance Music Journalist
+Hypersensitive & Noir moments Photography, Essays & Sound Experimentation

 One thought on “Beatriz Ferreyra: the perpetual attempt by solid and fluid to interpenetrate